TheMandolinian/HashHelix-Ledger/README.md

 This recurrence is the foundation of the entire **Temporal Ledger** architecture.

-This is the foundation of the entire Temporal Ledger architecture.

 Is this actually useful?
 Why would you not just make a hash engine that runs 1234567.. in parallel side by side that does the same thing.
 Is this all a waste of time??
 No..

 Feature Comparison: Plain Counter Engine vs HashHelix (WDTP)